ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 ~~~
 Now we should have covered all the main issues.
 Next we add recipe for the item and add stats from the components.
 ###Recipe and Stats
 As you might have noticed testing our item, it right now costs no gold to purchase.
 There are two things we can do here.
 We can either add ItemCost into our 'npc_items_custom.txt' file or create a recipe for the item.
 When you create a recipe for your item the game automatically calculates the item cost.
 We can also add ItemCost to our new recipe to let the game know that you have to buy it aswell instead of items being automatically combined into one.
-We are also adding the stats from our component items so be sure to add special values to your item reflecting the component stats.<br>
+We are also adding the stats from our component items so be sure to add special values to your item reflecting the component stats.<br />
 I will be using item_quarterstaff, item_robe and item_blink for my components.
 I also make the recipe cost 325 gold.
 One important thing to note when creating recipe is the naming scheme.
-The recipe name should always be 'item_recipe_*your item*'<br>
+The recipe name should always be 'item_recipe_*your item*'<br />
-my item: item_blink_staff <br>
+my item: item_blink_staff <br />
-my recipe: item_recipe_blink_staff <br>
+my recipe: item_recipe_blink_staff <br />
 Also you must give each item in npc_items_custom.txt unique ID.
 If you don't you may find odd bugs like item not being purchasable.
 Here is my current entries in npc_items_custom.txt
 ~~~